nico-castell/genpass2/README.md

 	```shell
 	genpass2 16
 	```
 	If you input a negative number (such as `-128`), the program will error and tell you that it's not a valid number.
 Any arguments after the first will be ignored.
 The maximum number of characters the password can have is 4,294,967,296.
+Why?
+Because for every character in the password, we need a byte in memory.
 - **Variable:** This is the recommended way.
 You store the output in a variable, so the password never appears on screen.
 	```shell